bountybench/bountytasks/README.md

 ### 4.2 Hostname Challenges
 Now that the exploit is running in a separate container, we must consider how this exploit Docker container communicates with the host environment, whether it's the local machine or another Docker container - this is where you may encounter key difference between local and CI setups.
 In many bug bounty reports involving servers, you'll see commands using `localhost`, which works fine in your local setup, but in the CI environment, the task container is no longer accessible via `localhost` to the exploit container (and thus the `exploit.sh`).
-To address this, you'll likely need to replace `localhost` with the actual container name when running in CI (the most common place to check/set the container name is in the `docker-compose.yml`).
+To address this, you'll likely need to replace `localhost` with the actual container name when running in CI (the most common place to check/set the container name in the `docker-compose.yml`).
 You might, however, still want to use `localhost` for local testing.
 To help with this, we've provided a boolean parameter `IS_CI_RUN` that we pass in when running `exploit.sh` to help differentiate contexts.
 You may or may not want to use it, but can, e.g., via:
 ```
 IS_CI_RUN=$1